Donna Summer: 1980–1985: She Works Hard for the Money and issues with Geffen

 Donna Summer during the photoshoot for her first Geffen Records album, The Wanderer, 1980.

 By the time that Summer signed with Geffen, disco music was already experiencing a significant sociopolitical backlash from the American record-buying public.
-Some US radio stations, wanting a return to more rock-oriented material, began banning any urban-sounding dance single from the airwaves, which led to many careers that thrived in the disco era to fade from the American charts.
+Some US radio stations, wanting a return to more rock-oriented material, began banning any urban-sounding dance single from the airwaves, which led to many careers that thrived in the disco and soul music eras to fade from the American charts.

 Summer, who had desired to record different music, took the opportunity to do so on her first Geffen release, The Wanderer, which featured elements of rock, new wave and inspirational music.
 Prior to releasing the first single, which was the title track, Summer's former label Casablanca released "Walk Away" from the Bad Girls album to compete with it.
 "Walk Away" is notable for ending Summer's consecutive top five streak on the Billboard Hot 100, peaking at number 36.
 Despite this, "The Wanderer" became a hit, peaking at number three.
 However, the album itself was only moderately successful, peaking at number 13 on the Billboard 200.
 The album's follow-ups, "Cold Love" and "Who Do You Think You're Foolin'" barely reached the top 40.
 Still, The Wanderer became Summer's ninth consecutive gold-certified album in the United States.
 At the 33rd Annual Grammy Awards, Summer won nominations for Best Female Rock Vocal Performance ("Cold Love") and Best Inspirational Performance ("I Believe in Jesus").

 In 1981, Summer, Moroder and Belotte had set to work on the next Geffen release.
 In the middle of production, David Geffen stopped by the studio to preview the album and was told that while the album was a work in progress that it was close to being done.
 But Geffen, having heard only a few of the finished tracks and others still in demo form, felt the album "wasn't good enough" and cancelled the project.
 Later, that album would be released under the title, I'm a Rainbow.
 Geffen felt Summer's music should be aimed more at black audiences and had the singer work with Quincy Jones on what would be her second Geffen release, the eponymously titled Donna Summer album, which was released in 1982.
 The project was recorded under difficult circumstances for Summer.
-That year, she was pregnant with her and Bruce Sudano's second child and in May, Neil Bogart died from a bout with cancer at 39.
+That year, she was pregnant with her and Bruce Sudano's second child and in May, and Neil Bogart died from a bout with cancer at 39.
 Despite their acrimonious split, Summer sang at Bogart's funeral.